 As your food and pharmaceutical products flow through the supply chain, logistics providers must meet the environmental (i.e., climate and temperature) requirements of these items every step of the way.
 The quality and purity of these products – along with public health – depend on it.
 So, as your products will spend a lot of their supply-chain time in a warehouse, it is vital that you partner with a warehousing 3PL provider that can maintain optimal environmental conditions.
 In this article, we’ll look at some of the terms you’ll need to understand when speaking to a 3PL about warehouse temperature and climate.

 12 key warehouse temperature terms you need to understand

 Let’s start with the basics.
 When we talk about temperature, we are typically talking about specific temperature ranges.
 Most food and pharmaceutical products have a temperature range that they must stay within at all times.
 The most common ranges are:

-- Cool (or refrigerated) temperature.
-Typically refers to a temperature between 46° and 59°F.
+- Refrigerated.
+Typically refers to a temperature between 33°F and 55°F

-- Cold temperature.
-Typically refers to a temperature at or below 46°
+- Cold/Frozen.
+Typically refers to a temperature at or below 32°F

-Now that we have ranges covered, the following are additional temperature and climate-related terms you’ll need to understand.
+Now that we have ranges covered, the following are additional temperature and climate-related food warehousing terms you’ll need to understand.

 - Temperature-controlled storage.
 A warehouse that has temperature-controlled space utilizes cooling (and/or heating) units to keep the temperature within a set range.
 These units are strategically placed throughout the space to ensure that the area stays in range.
 A variety of factors will affect the quantity and placement of cooling units, including the season of the year (i.e., more units may be needed during the summer), ceiling height, density of insulation, and warehouse building materials.